 Applications from nursing and allied healthcare professionals who wish to build on their clinical skills and knowledge will also be considered.

 If an applicant is offered a place, he/she must have completed this degree prior to enrolment.
 Candidates are required to complete their degree within the prescribed period allowed by their University.
 Only an applicant’s first degree is considered.

 The UK Clinical Aptitude Test (UKCAT)

-If the entry requirements have been met you will be considered for interview which will be held at Barts and The London, Whitechapel campus.
+If the entry requirements have been met you may be considered for interview.
+Interviews will be held on the mornings of 30th and 31st October 2017 at the West Smithfield campus.

 Learning and teaching